Year ending 31 July 2025

 Sir David Bell KCB

-Vice Chancellor & Chief Executive
+Vice Chancellor and Chief Executive

 University of Sunderland